 And aside from looking at the past, we also search for what’s on the horizon.
 As new hate messages or groups emerge on social networks, such activity is used as training material that allows our system to understand evolving threat landscapes.

 Part of this process involves Natural Language Processing (NLP) where we’ve taken all of our research, including many years of guiding large organizations on complex social media initiatives, and trained our technologies to understand linguistic patterns.

 Taking things one step further, we found that NLP itself is not the golden ticket, and ultimately it’s a combination of linguistic patterns, other key data points (image recognition, etc.) and proprietary algorithms that work together to paint a more complete picture.

 Hate Leads to Violence

-When you take a step back and think about it, many of the most heinous attacks that occurred in the past few years were rooted in hate ranging from terrorist attacks around the world to mass shootings at malls, schools, and other locations.
+When you take a step back and think about it, many heinous attacks that occurred in the past few years were rooted in hate ranging from mass shootings at malls to workplace violence — all of which are corporate security nightmares.
 Hate fueled the fire and when it burned out of control lives were lost.

 Understanding that hateful messages on social media are clear pre-incident indicators of potential harm or violence down the road, by analyzing past incidents where there were signs on social media before attacks occurred we can empirically assess and gauge levels of hate over time to uncover powerful insights.